carbon-language/carbon-lang/libcxx/docs/TestingLibcxx.rst

 Command Line Options
 --------------------

-To use these options you pass them on the LIT command line as --param NAME or --param NAME=VALUE.
+To use these options you pass them on the LIT command line as ``--param NAME`` or ``--param NAME=VALUE``.
 Some options have default values specified during CMake's configuration.
 Passing the option on the command line will override the default.

 .. program:: lit